Ninetalesgh/dndcampaign/vault/database/spells.md

 You choose a target creature, object, or a size 1 *(1.5m)* section of a nonmagical surface within range.
 When you cast this spell, and at the beginning of each of your turns for the duration, the target takes 1d4 Force damage as material is scraped and ground away from it as though gnawed by [invisible](conditions.md#invisible) teeth.
 A creature or object reduced to 0 Hit Points by this damage disintegrates entirely.
-This spell’s damage increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).
+This spell's damage increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).
 - **Classes**: Artificer, Druid
 *(Source: CS)*